Loading component...

-Intertraffic Amsterdam 2026 kicked off (literally) in style and its bi-annual attempt to outdo itself saw an energetic percussion trio batter the show into life with the help of giant rubber balls and the sight no-one in the packed auditorium will ever unsee – master of ceremonies and the head of the University of Eindhoven’s AI Institute Carlo van de Weijer insulting a robot boy.
+Intertraffic Amsterdam 2026 kicked off (literally) in style with an opening ceremony that saw an energetic percussion trio batter the show into life with the help of giant rubber balls, ably assisted and managed by master of ceremonies Carlo van de Weijer and a robot boy.

-After the dust had settled following the ear-splitting drum group’s performance and the mild hysteria of the audience bouncing, patting and kickin three huge and surprisingly heavy balloons around Summit Theatre 1 had subsided, the theatrics and light-hearted sensory overload gave way to some serious discussion.
+After the dust had settled following the ear-splitting drum group’s performance and the audience bouncing, patting and kicking three huge and surprisingly heavy balloons around Summit Theatre 1 had subsided, the theatrics and light-hearted sensory overload gave way to some serious discussion.

-The robot boy (presumably) had a point, though.
-Wayve’s Dan Quirke regaled the captivated audience with a cautionary presentation about the need for autonomous vehicles to experience real-world traffic conditions and that training in specific cities was needed.
-A robotaxis operating in London is not going to learn the same things in the same way as a robotaxi operating in Tokyo and the key to success is for the machines to learn in different and differing scenarios.
+Wayve’s Dan Quirke regaled the captivated audience with a cautionary presentation about the need for autonomous vehicles to experience real-worldtraffic conditions and that training in specific cities was needed.
+A robotaxi operating in London is not going to learn the same things in the same way as arobotaxi operating in Tokyo and the key to success is for the machines to learning different and differing scenarios.

-The main event, as with every iteration of Intertraffic Amsterdam, was the announcement of the winners of the four prestigious Intertraffic Awards.
+The introductions over, it was time for the main event, as with every iteration of Intertraffic Amsterdam - the announcement of the winners of the four prestigious Intertraffic Awards.

 • The Inspiration Award went to Deltabloc TAM Technology by Deltabloc International, a revolutionary fibre optic sensing platform capable of monitoring traffic across 50km of road in real time.